 Sigma Xi is a non-profit honor society which was founded in 1886.
-Members elect others on the basis of their research achievements or potential.
+It represents a partnership between Tougaloo College and Brown University.
+Members are recommended based on their research achievements or potential.
 The society is open to all qualified individuals who are interested in science and engineering.